SamuAES/Daatta-tiimi/README.md

 # Webapp folder
-This folder contains all required files and codes for the webapp.
+This folder contains all required files, data and codes for the webapp.
 The app can be launched by running the index.py file from within the webapp directory, if all required python dependencies are installed.

 # Wrangling folder